newrelic/newrelic-capacitor-plugin/README.md

   // Optional:Enable or disable sending JS console logs to New Relic.
   sendConsoleEvents: true,

-  // Optional: nable or disable reporting data using different endpoints for US government clients.
+  // Optional: Enable or disable reporting data using different endpoints for US government clients.
    fedRampEnabled: false

+  // Optional: Enable or disable offline data storage when no internet connection is available. offlineStorageEnabled:true
 }

 NewRelicCapacitorPlugin.start({appKey:appToken, agentConfiguration:agentConfig})